-Moderate change in trend US stocks, T-bonds, US Dollar
+Moderate change in trend US stocks, T-Bonds, US Dollar

-12/06 Recap: - The S&P opened with a 10 handle gap up and then steadily moved up 65 handles into a 2:03 PM high of the day.
-From that low, the S&P gradually decline 14 handles into the close.
+12/08 Recap: - The S&P opened with a 4 handle gap up, and then declined 9 handles into a 9:39 PM low.
+From that low, the S&P rallied 16 handles into a 9:53 PM high.
+From that high, the S&P zig-zagged 23 handles lower into an 11:04 AM low.
+From that low, the S&P rallied 30 handles into a 3:54 PM high of the day.
+From that high, the S&P pulled back 4 handles into the close.

-Looking ahead – Looks we the S&P put in its Solar Eclipse low late Friday.
-Now, the Astro picture is relative quiet for the next two weeks.
-Newton's First Law of Motion states that a body at rest will remain at rest unless an outside force acts on it, and a body in motion at a constant velocity will remain in motion in a straight line unless acted upon by an outside force.
-With that in mind, whatever trend is established by Tuesday, and that currently is looking like an uptrend, is likely to be the trend into about 12/17, which is the next major change in trend window.
+Looking ahead – The Astro picture is relative quiet for the next ten days.
+It looks like the uptrend is firmly established and should continue into 12/17.
+Which is the next major change in trend window.
 However, with Geo Mars changing signs over the 12/10 weekend, there may be a brief correction.

-The NOW Index is in the BUY ALERT ZONE.
-This is a cautionary indication for the bears that there is a moderate imbalance of too many shorts.

 Coming events